Justice Alito questions possibility of political compromise in secret recording

-WASHINGTON (AP) — Supreme Court Justice Samuel Alito is heard questioning whether compromise between the left and right is possible in a conversation posted on social media Monday.
+WASHINGTON (AP) — Supreme Court Justice Samuel Alito is heard questioning whether compromise between the left and right is possible in a conversation posted on social media.
 The conservative justice is also heard agreeing with a woman who says the United States should return "to a place of godliness."

 “One side or the other is going to win,” Alito said.
 “There can be a way of working, a way of living together peacefully, but it’s difficult, you know, because there are differences on fundamental things that really can’t be compromised.”